 To help you understand how this works in our school, here are some Q & As which should answer your concerns.
 If however, you have any other queries, please don’t hesitate to get in touch with us.

 What preventative measures are the school taking to keep the children safe?

-The children will remain in their year group bubbles during the school day.
+Where possible children will remain in their Key Stage bubbles during the school day.

 We will be asking the children to wash their hands frequently with both soap and gel sanitiser – on entry into classrooms, after using resources, before and after play, before and after eating, after using the toilet, and at any other points that are necessary

-There will be minimal movement of children around the school and they will have their own specific areas
+There will be minimal movement of children around the school.

 The staff team will clean the classrooms and resources regularly.